the-genemachine/Open-Source-LLMs/Manual/manual.md

 <a id="7-open-source-llms"></a>
 ## 7. Using Open-Source LLMs: A Guide to LM Studio

-In this video, we’ll explore one of the easiest and most efficient ways to use open-source LLMs: **LM Studio**.
+Next ,  we’ll explore one of the easiest and most efficient ways to use open-source LLMs: **LM Studio**.
 While there are many options available, LM Studio stands out for its simplicity and robust features.
-Let’s dive in.

 ---